Lobesitdoll/mdncomp/wiki/Using.md

 downloaded and cached.
 The latter can be updated at any time:

     $ mdncomp ht*toblob. --doc       # download and cache
-    $ mdncomp ht*toblob. --docforce  # force update
+    $ mdncomp ht*toblob. --docforce  # force doc update

-You can also get links to specifications by using the [--specs](https://github.com/epistemex/mdncomp/wiki/Options-for-mdncomp#--specs) option:
+You can also get links to specifications by using the [--specs](./Options.md#-specs) option:

     $ mdncomp ht*toblob. --specs     # show links to specification (if available)